23W-GBAC/Johnbaby.github/Automation- weather analysis using AI.md

 # Week 1: Setting Up API Integration
 **Tasks:**

-**1.API Key Setup:** Register for an API key on the OpenWeatherMap website.
+**API Key Setup:** Register for an API key on the OpenWeatherMap website.
-**2.Install Requests Library:** Use pip to install the Requests library (pip install requests).
+**Install Requests Library:** Use pip to install the Requests library (pip install requests).
-**3.Implement API Functionality:** Write a function to fetch weather data using the OpenWeatherMap API.
+**Implement API Functionality:** Write a function to fetch weather data using the OpenWeatherMap API.

 In the first week, I focused on setting up the API integration to retrieve weather data.
 After registering for an API key on the OpenWeatherMap website, I installed the Requests library using pip.
 With the library in place, I implemented functionality to fetch weather data using the OpenWeatherMap API.
 This involved defining a function get_weather that constructed the API URL with the provided API key and city, made a request to the API, and returned the JSON response containing the weather data.
 I tested this functionality in a main block to ensure it worked correctly.
 ```